Univ-Wyo-Education/S20-2150/McRun/issues.md

 	// should reverse order of display in array before drawing lines if left is cuurrent time.
 	* At end of each cycle - if logicProbeOn - then display all the liens in a box at the bottom.
 	1. Re-org into a table the list of wires - smaller footprint on checkboxes
+0. test3001 - test of ALU - is failing when run at the end of testAll and succeeding if run on its own. test 11 - only failing test.